-During the fiscal year ended 31 December 2002, each director of the Corporation, except the Chair, was paid an annual retainer of \$17,000.
-The Chair was paid an annual retainer of \$60,000.
-Each director, including the Chair, was paid a meeting fee of \$1,100 in respect of each meeting of the Board, or any committee thereof, attended in person or by telephone by such director, together with reimbursement of travel expenses.
-An additional annual retainer of \$5,000 was paid to each chair of a committee of the Board.
+During the fiscal year ended 31 December 2003, each director of the Corporation, except the Chair, was paid an annual retainer of \$25,000.
+The Chair was paid an annual retainer of \$75,000.
+Each director, including the Chair, was paid a meeting fee of \$1,500 in respect of each meeting of the Board, or any committee, attended in person or by telephone, together with reimbursement of travel expenses.
+An additional annual retainer of \$10,000 was paid to each chair of a committee of the Board.
 Mr. Marshall as CEO of the Corporation did not receive any remuneration from the Corporation for serving as a director.

-At the 15 May 2002 Annual and Special Meeting of Shareholders, the shareholders approved a freezing of the Directors' Stock Option Plan, established in 1998, and implementation of the 2002 Stock Option Plan (the "2002 SOP").
 Both directors and employees of the Corporation participate in the 2002 SOP.
 The 2002 SOP contains similar provisions for employees and directors pertaining to the term of options (up to ten years), but differ in that options to directors may only be granted by the Board, while the Governance and Human Resources Committee is authorized to grant options to employees.
-In addition, directors are not entitled to receive loans for the purpose of exercising options, and directors must exercise outstanding options within one year of retiring from the Board, while employees are afforded a three year period from the date of their retirement within which to exercise outstanding options.
-On 15 May 2002, each director, other than Mr. Marshall and the Chair, was granted an option to purchase 3,000 Common Shares at an exercise price of \$48.14 per share.
-The Chair was granted an option to purchase 5,000 Common Shares at the same exercise price.
-The options granted to directors and the Chair expire on 14 May 2012 and vest at the rate of 25% per annum over four years, commencing 15 May 2003.
+In addition, directors are not entitled to receive loans for the purpose of exercising options, and directors must exercise outstanding options within one year of retiring from the Board, while employees are afforded a three-year period from the date of their retirement within which to exercise outstanding options.
+On 13 March 2003 directors excluding H. Stanley Marshall were granted options to purchase common shares in the amount outlined below at an exercise price of \$51.24.
+The options expire on 13 March 2013 and vest at the rate of 25% per annum over four years, commencing 13 March 2004.